korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/route53.md

 - **ELB never have a pre-defined IPV4 address, you resolve them using DNS.**
 - Alias record vs CNAME
-  - to reference AWS resources use Alias record
+  - to reference AWS resources use Alias record, supported services are:
+    - API Gateway
+    - ELB
+    - CloudFront
+    - Elastic Beanstalk
+    - VPC Endpoints
+    - S3
   - **Always use Alias record**
 - Common types of record:
   - A: Converts a name to IP.
 (AAAA for IPv6 address)